electricbookworks/electric-book/_docs/editing/questions.md

 ## Multiple-choice questions

-If your question file includes a `correct` value in its YAML frontmatter, it will be rendered as an interactive multiple-choice question.
+If your question file includes a `correct` value in its top-of-page YAML, it will be rendered as an interactive multiple-choice question.

-MCQ files must include the correct answer option(s) in their YAML frontmatter to be rendered as interactive MCQs in web and app output.
+MCQ files must include the correct answer option(s) in their top-of-page YAML to be rendered as interactive MCQs in web and app output.
 They should include feedback for each answer option.
 Here is an example of an MCQ markdown file:

 ``` md
 ---